Wyfy0107/Mlem-Mlem-Cli/README.md

 ## How

 Your website static files will be uploaded to AWS S3, then served to user by the CloudFront global CDN network.
 You can also choose a website name of you choice which will be created as a Route53 record connected to the CloudFront distribution.
 All websites are served with HTTPS.
+After a successful deployment, your website url will look like this: **https://{name_of_your_choice}.mlem-mlem.net**

 ## Installation